Skip to content

 function changeState2() {

-let scaleX = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.sepalWidth}))).range([-1,1]).nice();
+let scaleX = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.sepalWidth))).range([-1,1]).nice();

-let scaleY = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.sepalLength}))).range([-1,1]).nice();
+let scaleY = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.sepalLength))).range([-1,1]).nice();

-let scaleZ = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.petalWidth}))).range([-1,1]).nice();
+let scaleZ = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.petalWidth))).range([-1,1]).nice();

-axes = anu.createAxes('axes', scene, { parent: chart, scale: { x: scaleX, y: scaleY, z: scaleZ } });
+axes = anu.createAxes('myAxes', { scale: { x: scaleX, y: scaleY, z: scaleZ }, parent: chart });

 }

-//Call our function to initially change the data dimensions of the scatterplot
+//Call our function to initially change the data dimensions of the scatter plot

 changeState1();

-//Create a 2D GUI with buttons that, when clicked, will change our scatterplot between the two states
+//Create a 2D GUI with buttons that, when clicked, will change our scatter plot between the two states

-let advancedTexture = gui.AdvancedDynamicTexture.CreateFullscreenUI("UI");
+let advancedTexture = GUI.AdvancedDynamicTexture.CreateFullscreenUI('UI');

-let rect1 = gui.Button.CreateSimpleButton("button1", "State 1");
+let rect1 = GUI.Button.CreateSimpleButton('button1', 'State 1');

 rect1.width = 0.1;

-rect1.height = "40px";
+rect1.height = '40px';

 rect1.cornerRadius = 2;

-rect1.color = "white";
+rect1.color = 'white';

 rect1.thickness = 4;

-rect1.background = "blue";
+rect1.background = 'blue';

-rect1.top = "30%";
+rect1.top = '30%';

-rect1.left = "-25%";
+rect1.left = '-25%';

 rect1.onPointerClickObservable.add(() => {